Epic-Coderss/Hackathon/README.md

 # Hackathon
-A web page with information from the steam club and let the student update the page if they have acess.
+A web page with information from the steam club and let the student update the page if they have access.